 What We Do

 Our first exhibit engages community members in a dialogue about Radical Forgiveness—the profound notion that we don’t have to live with fear, pain, hostility, or injustice because we have control over the way we perceive, understand, and act.
-Radical Imagination invites the community to come together to imagine new systems and build a world without injustice.
-Radical Forgiveness and Radical Imagination are fluid and deliberate processes that allows us to heal the wounds from injustice.
+Our second exhibit, Radical Imagination, invites the community to come together to imagine new systems, institutions, and communities that are just, equitable, and flourishing.
+Radical Forgiveness and Radical Imagination are both fluid and deliberate processes that allows us to heal wounds from injustice.

 Transfuturism is a photography, oral history, and art activism project that utilizes Afrofuturistic art to render the lives of black trans and gender non-conforming folk complex and visible.

 Our latest exhibit currently in development is the Grief Garden.
 The Grief Garden will create a safe, green, public space for community members to grieve publicly or in isolation and provide creative and inspirational outlets for people to access and process their own grief and beginning their healing journey.